pitamash/ufanisi/README.md

     8. Webhooks

-# THE CODE
+## THE CODE

-# examples here use php / cURL, you can use your preferred programming language as long as you use the correct endpoint and api key for your request .
+- Examples here use php / cURL, you can use your preferred programming language as long as you use the correct endpoint and api key for your request .
-# if you're using php and cURL below is cURL function to handle all requests
+- if you're using php and cURL below is cURL function to handle all requests

 ```php
 // call this function to process any request to our endpoint
 // for javascript & other languages, just pass the apikey and required parameters   using POST method.
 // apikey is provided when you register for this service,

     function ProcessRequest($data, $headers, $url)
     {
         $curl = curl_init();